wingyan-amber-lau/php-laravel-wholesale-system/README.md

 npm install
 php artisan migrate
 ```
+Access [http://localhost](http://localhost) and click "GENERATE APP KEY" button if you got "Your app key is missing" error.
 ## Setup
 You need to set up the following before creating invoice.
 - Category